MolSSI/covid/index.md

 * COVID-19 target proteins (viral and host)
 * Structural data (continually updated, prioritized by utility/quality)
 * High-quality simulation-ready models (unsolvated and solvated) that correct flaws in structural-data (continually updated, prioritized by quality)
-* Input files, simulation ensembles (for ensemble docking), and trajectories with all info needed for provenance/reproducibility
+* Input files, simulation ensembles (for ensemble docking), etc. with all info needed for provenance/reproducibility
 * Small molecules and antibodies that are known to have affinity/activity for various targets/structures
 * Corresponding literature DOIs that are associated with all of the above
-* Links to trajectories and how to access them
+* Trajectories are accepted by [filling out the intake form](https://forms.gle/xp8hNXtVK6PPnghe8), or contacting a maintainer directly.
+Links to trajectories and how to access them with all info needed for provenance
 * Where appropriate, well-validated and easily deployable algorithms such as functional Monte Carlo, machine learning methods, and heuristic property calculators.